ethereum/EIPs/EIPS/eip-signTypedData.md

 ### Transactions and bytestrings

-An illustrative example of the above breakage can be found in Ethereum prior to.
+An illustrative example of the above breakage can be found in Ethereum.
 Ethereum has two kinds of messages, transactions `𝕋` and bytestrings `𝔹⁸ⁿ`.
 These are signed using `eth_sendTransaction` and `eth_sign` respectively.
 Originally the encoding function `encode : 𝕋 ∪ 𝔹⁸ⁿ → 𝔹⁸ⁿ` was as defined as follows:

 * `encode(t : 𝕋) = RLP_encode(t)`
 * `encode(b : 𝔹⁸ⁿ) = b`